verbal-autopsy-software/openva_pipeline/docs/config.rst

       above (in the ODK Aggregate Configuration section) and edit the following columns:

       * *workingDirectory* -- the directory where the pipeline files (i.e., *pipeline.py*, *Pipeline.db* and the ODK Briefcase
-        application, *ODK-Briefcase-v1.10.1.jar*).
+        application, *ODK-Briefcase-v1.10.1.jar*) are stored.
 Note that the pipeline will create new folders and files in this working directory, and must be run by a user with privileges for writing files to this location.

       * *openVA\_Algorithm* -- currently, there are only three acceptable values for the alogrithm: ``Insilico``, ``InterVA`` or ``SmartVA``

-      * *algorithmMetadataCode* -- this column captures the necessary inputs for producing a COD, namely the VA questionnaire, the algorithm, and the symptom-cause information (SCI) (see [below](#SCI) for more information on the SCI).
+      * *algorithmMetadataCode* -- this column captures the necessary inputs for producing a COD, namely the VA questionnaire, the algorithm, and the symptom-cause information (SCI) (for more details, see the section: :ref:`SCI`).
 Note that there are also different versions (e.g., InterVA 4.01 and InterVA 4.02, or WHO 2012 questionnare and the WHO 2016 instrument/questionnaire).
 It is important to keep track of these inputs in order to make the COD determination reproducible and to fully understand the assignment of the COD.
 A list of all algorith metadata codes is provided in the *dhisCode* column in the *Algorithm\_Metadata\_Options* table.